 Find clear water in lower end of lake, target rocky banks

-For bass pro Dearal Rodgers of Camden, S.C., successful fishing on Lake Wateree this month and throughout the winter means one thing: bass on the rocks.
+For bass pro Dearal Rodgers of Camden, S.C., successful fishing on Lake Wateree this month.
+That’s bass on the rocks.
+And that’s true throughout the winter months too.

 “Bass fishing can be great in December on Lake Wateree, if the water color and weather cooperate,” he said.
-“That time of year, I usually like to fish down the lake, typically from Beaver Creek on down to the dam, because this are has steeper banks and a lot more rocks.”
+“This time of year, I like to fish down the lake.
+I typically fish from Beaver Creek on down to the dam.
+This area has steeper banks and a lot more rocks.”

-Rocky areas are key this time of year, Rodgers said, because the rocks hold heat from sunshine, and they are more prominent around steeper drops.
-The water near rocky areas is warmer than other parts of the lake, and that attracts baitfish such as threadfin shad and small bream: favorite foods for bass.
+Rocky areas are key this time of year, Rodgers said.
+That’s because the rocks hold heat from sunshine, and they are more prominent around steeper drops.
+The water near rocky areas is warmer than other parts of the lake.
+And that attracts baitfish such as threadfin shad and small bream: favorite foods for bass.
 The rocks also are prime habitat for crayfish, which are like candy to a hungry largemouth.

 Rodgers said his favorite lures for this rock-fishing include a No. 5, No. 7 and sometimes a No. 8 Rapala Shad Rap in shad or crawfish patterns, a ½-ounce green-pumpkin Buckeye Mop Jig with a crawfish trailer, or a shad-colored Rat-L-Trap, especially when bait or birds are present.